-Table 7.44 STAPLE+E Criteria Explanation
+Table 7.46 STAPLE+E Criteria Explanation

-S - Social Mitigation actions are acceptable to the community if they do not adversely affect a particular segment of the population, do not cause relocation of lower income people, and if they are compatible with the community's social and cultural values.
+S - Social Mitigation actions are acceptable to the community if they do not adversely. affect a particular segment of the population, do not cause relocation of lower income people, and if they are compatible with the community's social and cultural values.
 T - Technical Mitigation actions are technically most effective if they provide long-term reduction of losses and have minimal secondary adverse impacts.
 A - Mitigation actions are easier to implement if the jurisdiction has the Administrative necessary staffing and funding.
-P - Political Mitigation actions can truly be successful if all stakeholders have been offered and opportunity to participate in the planning process and if there is public support for the action.
-L - Legal It is critical that the jurisdiction or implementing agency have the legal authority to implement and enforce a mitigation action.
-E - Economic Budget constraints can significantly deter the implementation of mitigation actions.
+P - Political Mitigation actions can truly be successful if all stakeholders have been offered. and opportunity to participate in the planning process and if there is public support for the action.
+L - Legal It is critical that the jurisdiction or implementing agency have legal authority. to implement and enforce a mitigation action.
+E - Economic Budget constraints can significantly deter the implementation of mitigation. actions.
 It is important to evaluate whether an action is cost-effective, as determined by a cost-benefit review, and possible to fund.
-E - Environmental environment, that comply with Federal, State, and local environmental regulations, and that are consistent with the community's environmental goals, have mitigation benefits while being environmentally sound.
+E - Environmental Sustainable mitigation actions that do not have an adverse effect on the environment, that comply with Federal, State, and local environmental regulations, and that are consistent with the community's environmental goals, have mitigation benefits while being environmentally sound.

-Table 7.39-7.43 summarizes actions related to the goals and objectives set forth in this plan prioritized by each jurisdiction.
+Table 7.47-7.49 summarizes actions related to the goals and objectives set forth in this plan prioritized by each jurisdiction.
 The table identifies the hazard the action addresses, the action priority, an implementation timeline, the entity responsible for the action, and the potential sources of funding for the action.

-Table 7.44 represents process actions, that thusly, are of High priority to Hickman County and to its incorporated jurisdictions equally: For example, it is that "adopting and enforcing building codes" applies with equally "High" priority to Ballard County and to its incorporated cities Clinton and Columbus.
+Table 7.50 represents process actions, that thusly, are of High priority to Hickman County and to its incorporated jurisdictions equally: For example, it is that "adopting and enforcing building codes" applies with equally "High" priority to Hickman County and to its incorporated cities Clinton and Columbus.

-Hickman County Mitigation Actions Prioritization Table 7.45
+Hickman County Mitigation Actions Prioritization Table 7.47